ChristianSolis-Shepperson/TabletopTracker/README.md

 ## Getting Started

-To get a copy of this project for personal use, download a copy of all the files onto your Mac device and use with Xcode 9 in a simulator, or download to your iPhone to use.
+To get a copy of this project for personal use, download a copy of all the files onto your Mac device and open MagicTheGathering.workspace with Xcode 9 in a simulator and/or download to your iPhone to use.

 ### What's Included?